UBC-DSCI/introduction-to-datascience-python/source/inference.md

 :name: fig:11-bootstrapping1
 :figclass: caption-hack

-Histogram of price per night (Canadian dollars) for one sample of size 40.
+Histogram of price per night (dollars) for one sample of size 40.
 ```

 +++